WHAT IS YOGA?

 HOW TO ACCESS YOGA?

-Places in the classes are limited.
-To book, please contact the Centre reception on 01296 696133 or email our Therapies Co-ordinator Karen Shaw
+To book your place and receive the login details, please contact the Centre reception on 01296 696133 or email our Therapies Co-ordinator Karen Shaw